benshafat/patch-verse/README.md

 The code assumes you have an imagenet directory setup for image sampling.
 See the original project for details.

 Main changes over the original:

  * Lots of code-smell & bug fixes
+ * Config-file (json) to replace most arg-parse params
  * Clearer design
  * Object oriented implementation
  * Logging & Initial defenses implemented